wmhilton-stoplight/platform-docs/7.-projects/project-settings.md

 Use project settings to change the name and other project information, move a project to a group, manage web project versions and Git branches, and more.

-Project owners and administrators can modify project settings.
+Workspace owners, project owners, and project administrators can modify project settings.

 Use one of these methods to open the **Project Settings** page: